tahaUM5dev/loopstudios-website/README.md

 > About project

-This project is a challenge from **frontendmenro** Theu provide the design and the template and the README files
+This project is a challenge from **Frontend Mentor** They provide the designs,templates and the README files

 > Technologies
 > .
 HTML